 Cost of calling 03 numbers

-03 numbers cost the same as 01 and 02 numbers.
+In the UK, 03 numbers cost the same as 01 and 02 numbers.
 The exact cost varies as it’s set by your phone network / service provider, but the law enforces that all 03 numbers should be charged by your phone company at exactly the same rate as all geographic 01 & 02 numbers are charged – so whichever price your current phone company sets for you to call 01 and 02 numbers, the same cost applies to 03 numbers (so long as you’re using the same phone on the same tariff etc).

 Are 03 numbers free to call?

 03 numbers are not freephone numbers like 0800, 0808 and 0500 numbers are.
 However, 03 numbers are compatible with most mobile phones’ (and landline phones’) free inclusive minutes allowance offers, so if you don’t expect to use up all your free minutes, you can consider your call to an 03 number effectively free.
-Most mobile phone contracts and tariffs include free minutes allowances on a per-contract, per-month or per-topup basis.
+Most mobile phone contracts and tariffs include free minutes allowances on a per-month (as per contract) or per-topup basis.
 These free minutes can be spent calling 03 numbers just as easily as they can be spent using 01 and 02 numbers.